 How to get rid of animals in the attic?

 The first step is to call an exterminator and have them removed.
 But your job isn’t done there.
 If you don’t want repeat visitors, there are a few more things you’ll need to do.

 Cleaning up the area that was inhabited is the next step.
 Before cleaning any area that was infested with animals, it is important to protect yourself properly by wearing a mask and gloves.
 By cleaning up anything that they may have been munching on, bedding in or defecating in, you are eliminating the potential for them to come back.
 For example, raccoons follow each other’s scent and will relentlessly find their way back.
 Cleaning the area of food sources and odors of urine and feces will help.

 Your next step is to seal any holes or cracks that they may have used as their makeshift front door.
 The most common entry points are heat and air ducts, vents, cable and drain outlets as well as chimneys.
 Any damage to your house should be repaired, so you won’t have returning guests.
 For a temporary fix you can stuff stainless steel pads in the holes or cracks and cover the area with caulk.
 The steel prevents the critters from chewing through, and the caulk helps keep everything in place.
 It is also important to note that many of the animals found in attics are excellent climbers.
 Cutting down or trimming any nearby trees is an extra precaution.

-Your best defense is a good offense - - and that means paying attention to any strange sounds you might hear.
+Your best defense is a good offense – – and that means paying attention to any strange sounds you might hear.
 The quicker you act the less damage you’re likely to find.
-To prevent pests from making your home their own, no matter that location, protect your attic with the all-natural, EPA registered rodent repellent Stay Away Rodent.
+To prevent pests from making your home their own, no matter that location, protect your attic with the EPA registered rodent repellent Stay Away Mice.